 A9.
-The auditor's assessed risks may affect both the types of audit procedures to be performed and their combination.
+ISA (Ireland) 315 (Revised October 2020) requires that the auditor's assessment of the risks of material misstatement at the assertion level is performed by assessing inherent risk and control risk.
+The auditor assesses inherent risk by assessing the likelihood and magnitude of a misstatement taking into account how, and the degree to which the inherent risk factors affect the susceptibility to misstatement of relevant assertions.
+The auditor's assessed risks, including the reasons for those assessed risks, may affect both the types of audit procedures to be performed and their combination.
 For example, when an assessed risk is high, the auditor may confirm the completeness of the terms of a contract with the counterparty, in addition to inspecting the document.
 Further, certain audit procedures may be more appropriate for some assertions than others.
-For example, in relation to revenue, tests of controls may be most responsive to the assessed risk of misstatement of the completeness assertion, whereas substantive procedures may be most responsive to the assessed risk of misstatement of the occurrence assertion.
+For example, in relation to revenue, tests of controls may be most responsive to the assessed risk of material misstatement of the completeness assertion, whereas substantive procedures may be most responsive to the assessed risk of material misstatement of the occurrence assertion.

 A10.
 The reasons for the assessment given to a risk are relevant in determining the nature of audit procedures.
 For example, if an assessed risk is lower because of the particular characteristics of a class of transactions without consideration of the related controls, then the auditor may determine that substantive analytical procedures alone provide sufficient appropriate audit evidence.
-On the other hand, if the assessed risk is lower because of internal controls, and the auditor intends to base the substantive procedures on that low assessment, then the auditor performs tests of those controls, as required by paragraph 8(a).
+On the other hand, if the assessed risk is lower because the auditor plans to test the operating effectiveness of controls, and the auditor intends to base the substantive procedures on that low assessment, then the auditor performs tests of those controls, as required by paragraph 8(a).
 This may be the case, for example, for a class of transactions of reasonably uniform, non-complex characteristics that are routinely processed and controlled by the entity's information system.